2021 Iditarod volunteer registration opening soon.

 Read all of the information on this page before filling out a registration form.
-We require a registration form to be filled out for each individual.
+We require a registration form to be filled out for each individual volunteer.
 List only one volunteer per form even if the information is the same for multiple volunteers.
 Volunteers must be at least 18.
-Please fill out a registration form only one time.
-If you have questions about your registration form, would like to add or delete jobs to a form you already filled out, or have any other questions about being a race volunteer, contact Diane Johnson, (605) 290-3423 or send an email to email@example.com
+Please fill out a registration form only one time per person.

 All volunteers are required to pick up race credentials and sign a release form before checking in with individual coordinators for assignments.
 Preference for several volunteer assignments are reserved for ITC Members only and/or volunteers with experience in specific areas.
 Consider becoming an ITC member if you are not a member or renewing your membership PRIOR to picking up your race credentials.
-There is a mandatory $10.00 registration fee for volunteers who are not ITC members. (*Waived for current Iditarod Trail committee members, see membership information at this link.)
+There is a mandatory $10.00 registration fee for volunteers who are not ITC members.
 This ensures that all volunteers have coverage under the insurance plan, described below.

 The volunteer desk will be opened at the Lakefront Anchorage Hotel from late February until a few days after the start of the race.
-For those volunteering only in Nome, for your convenience, a volunteer desk will be set up in the Mini Convention Center beginning March 9.
+For those volunteering only in Nome, for your convenience, a volunteer desk will be set up in the Mini Convention Center.
 Nome volunteers need not register at the Lakefront registration desk.

-The Lakefront Anchorage, A Millennium Hotel, is the Race Headquarters during the race.
-We recommend volunteers and visitors stay at the Lakefront Anchorage (formerly the Millennium).
+The Lakefront Anchorage is the Race Headquarters during the race.
+We recommend volunteers and visitors stay at the Lakefront Anchorage.
 The ITC doesn’t pay for volunteer transportation or lodging.

 Race Headquarters at the Lakefront Anchorage Hotel

-As volunteers come into the Lakefront Anchorage Hotel for the first time, they need to check in at the Volunteer Registration Desk to confirm their volunteer information and receive their credentials.
-A team of three people per shift, (4 hour shifts) will be needed beginning Wednesday Feb.21st through March 8th.
-The desk will be open from 9:00 am to 7:00 pm daily.
+- Volunteer Registration Desk – As volunteers come into the Lakefront Anchorage Hotel for the first time, they need to check in at the Volunteer Registration Desk to confirm their volunteer information and receive their credentials.
+A team of three people per shift, (4 hour shifts) will be needed beginning late Feb. through March.
+The desk will be open from 9 a.m. to 7 p.m. daily.
 Volunteers need to be comfortable with a computer for data input and provide volunteers with assistance in a professional manner.
-Our volunteers are essential to staging the Iditarod and we’re grateful for each volunteer!
 Training for the registration desk will be provided during the first shift.

 Trail positions for volunteers are based mainly on skill sets and experience.
 Please take a minute and read the information on the registration form.
 Trail positions require a high demand for physical activity.
 If you would like to apply for a trail position, please check that box and we’ll talk to you about it, but know that most trail positions are filled with returning volunteers.
 (IF you are registering for COMMS you do not need to check Trail Position on your registration form.)

-- Musher Parking – Early Saturday Morning, 5 AM – 9:00 AM, Assist with Musher Check-in, and assist Mushers in locating their staging/parking place.
+- Musher Parking – Saturday morning, 5 – 9 a.m., Assist with Musher Check-in, and assist Mushers in locating their staging/parking place.

 - Trail Guard – Public Relations/Safety – Positions available from 4th Ave to BLM Headquarters.
 Duties include keeping trail clear of pedestrians; adding snow back to the trail at roadway/trail crossings.